We have big news to share!

 About Play & Talk Bilingual Therapy

-Play & Talk Bilingual Therapy’s mission is to provide both clinical and home-based bilingual (English, Spanish, Persian, Armenian, Korean, and Russian) speech-language services to the L.A. area pediatric population in order to enhance their verbal/non-verbal communication skills.
+Play & Talk Bilingual Therapy’s mission is to provide both clinical and home-based bilingual (English, Spanish, Persian, Armenian, Korean, Russian, French, Mandarin and Vietnamese) speech-language services to the L.A. area pediatric population in order to enhance their verbal/non-verbal communication skills.

 When to see a Speech Pathologist